-• and marking sampling plots in the forest with intermediary assistance locations, compass, GPS, tape measure, marking equipment start of the plots in the field by use of compass and measuring tape.
-GPS readings are recorded, and the centre of the plot is permanently marked (with paint or plate on a ventral tree trunk).
-Each plot is given an identification code and details (identifying features) entered into the PDA 8.
-Training community team how to measure trees in sample plots Intermediary +/- 4 days first time; 1 day for each of the next 3 years This task could be fulfilled while carrying out task 5.
-The task involves listing and giving identification codes to the tree species found in the forest.
-It is expected that the community will be able to function independently in this task after year 4.
-9. Identification of suitable allometric equations & programming into the PDA Intermediary Once, at start The program for the PDA contains default allometric equations.
-78 If local ones are available, these may be substituted, which will give greater accuracy.
-10. Downloading from the PDA of forest inventory data & forwarding to registration Intermediary The PDA is programmed 79 to make all necessary calculations and produce an estimate of the mean of the carbon stock in each stratum, with confidence levels (the default precision is set at 10%).
-These data need to be transferred to more secure databases for year-to-year comparisons and for eventual registration.
+Task Who?
+Equipment Frequency Description and comments 10.
+Downloading from the PDA of forest inventory data & forwarding to registration Intermediary The PDA is programed to make all necessary calculations and produce an estimate of the mean of the carbon stock in each stratum, with confidence levels (the default precision is set at 10%).
+This data needs to be transferred to more secure databases for comparison year to year and for eventual registration.
 11. Maintaining PDA PDAs require re-charging on a daily basis and minor repairs from time to time.
 It is anticipated that an intermediary would have several PDAs and would lend these to communities for the forest inventory work (around 10 days per community per year).

 Table 3.4.2.
-Tasks that can be carried out unaided by the community team, after training.
+Tasks that can be carried out by the community team unaided after training.

-Task Equipment Frequency Description and comments Measure dbh (and height, if required by local allometric equations) of all trees of given minimum diameter in sample plots Tree tapes or calipers, clinometers Periodically, e.g. annually During the first year, fairly complete supervision by the intermediary is advisable, but in subsequent years a short refresher training will be sufficient, see above, Task 8 Enter data into database (on paper sheets and/or on PDA) Recording sheets/PDA or smart phone After every survey In some cases communities appear to find it easier to use pre-designed paper forms to record tree data in the field, although direct entry of data into the PDA is certainly possible and reduces chance of transcribing error.
-Submit data to the National Forest PDA, smart phone, or work station After every survey If the National Forest Monitoring System is set up to receive data directly from the communities through a web-interface,
+Task Equipment Frequency Description and comments Measure dbh (and height, if required by local allometric equations) of all trees of given minimum diameter in sample plots Tree tapes or calipers Periodically, e.g. annually During the first year, fairly complete supervision by the intermediary is advisable, but in subsequent years a short refresher training will be sufficient, see above, task 8 Enter data into database (on paper sheets and/or on PDA) Recording sheets/PDA Periodically, e.g. annually In some cases communities appear to find it easier to use pre-designed paper forms to record tree data in the field, although direct entry of data into the PDA is certainly possible and reduces chance of transcribing error.